kylelillie/ShinySC/README.md

 # ShinySC
-Helper to build customized table links to Statistics Canada data tables
+A straight-forward helper to build customized table links to Statistics Canada data tables